jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 [Here](./working_notebooks/data_exploration_notebook.ipynb) you can find my notebook that goes through the process of adding additional stop words.
 Additional stop words added include ['dress', 'fit', 'top', 'size', 'very', 'look', 'like', 'color', 'love', 'small'].
 As we can see, many of these stop words are generally related to how we talk about clothes and may have different meanings depending what word comes in front of or after them like "fits well" versus "does not fit."

-I found that my dataset that did not add any additional stop words to the preprocessing steps regulary performed better.
+I found that my dataset that did not remove any additional stop words during the preprocessing steps regularly performed better.
 This may be explained by my model looking at both unigrams and bigrams, meaning my model looks at both single words and word pairings, like "fit," and "not fit."

-Below is a WordCloud visuallizing the frequency of all words in the dataset.
+Below is a WordCloud visualizing the frequency of all words in the dataset.

 ![WordCloud](./images/wordcloud.png)